-ABSVD will not be calculated for Frequency Response services with Non-BM Providers under this methodology.
+ABSVD will not be calculated for Frequency Response services with Non-BM Providers under this methodology, save for the services listed above.

 For the avoidance of doubt a consultation will be carried out prior to any further Balancing Services with Non-BM Providers being included in the calculation of ABSVD.